 The Company has restated the consolidated financial statements for the years ended December 31, 2020 and 2019.
 This restatement related to the Company's accounting for non-controlling interests related to the variable interest entity medical practices, preferred returns associated with Class A and Class D Units, the equity accounting treatment associated with Class A Units, and capitated revenue.
-The effect of these restatements has no impact on the Company's previously reported cash position or total operating, investing or finance cash flows.
+The effect of these restatements has no impact on the Company's previously reported cash position or total operating, investing or finance cash flows

-For additional information and a detailed discussion of the restatement, see Note 2 "Restatement of Previously Issued Financial Statements" in the Notes to our consolidated financial statements included in this prospectus.
+For additional information and a detailed discussion of the restatement, see Note 2 "Restatement of Previously Issued Financial Statements" in the Notes to our consolidated financial statements included in this Annual Report on Form 10-K under "Item 15.
+Financial Statements and Supplementary Data."
 Restatement adjustments have also been made to the previously reported unaudited condensed consolidated financial statements for the interim periods ended September 30, 2021, June 30, 2021, March 31, 2021, September 30, 2020, June 30, 2020 and March 31, 2020.
-For additional information related to the interim period restatements, see Note 30 "Quarterly Financial Information (Unaudited)" in the Notes to our consolidated financial statements included in this prospectus.
+For additional information related to the interim period restatements, see Note30 "Quarterly Financial Information (Unaudited)" in the Notes to our consolidated financial statements included in this Annual Report on Form 10-K under "Item 8.
+Financial Statements and Supplementary Data."